asage-me/github.io/pages/github/pages/jekyll/set-up-jekyll.md

    - It will ask you if you trust the authors, I hope you do
    - You should see a pop up in the bottom right telling you VSCode detected a Dev Container config file and it will ask you if you want to use it.
 Click on Clone in Volume
      - ![Reopen in Container](/assets/img/github/pages/jekyll/reopen-in-container.png)
-        > Any changes you make in the Dev Container that are not pushed to the remote repo will ONLY be stored in your docker volume and not synced to any other device.
-This means that if you delete the volume, those changes are gone.
-It is a good idea to periodically open the folder you created above with VSCode and sync it to your computer so you have a local backup just in case something happens
+        > I'm not sure how I managed to do this, but at one point I lost a bunch of changes I made.
+It seemed like the changes were only stored in the docker container volume and not in the cloned directory on my PC.
+When I deleted all the docker containers and volumes, all the changes went with it.
+I would recommend periodically opening the folder you created above with VSCode and sync it to your computer so you have a local backup just in case something happens, and when you are done with a change always commit it and push to GitHub.
+After this happened I did some tests and it seems like the directory I cloned to does in fact receive all the changes I make in the Dev Container so I must have broke something somewhere along the line
         {: .prompt-danger }
-        > To reopen the repo in the dev container later, open the local directory you cloned to, then click Reopen in Container when you get the popup above.
+        > To reopen the repo in the Dev Container later, in VSCode open the local directory you cloned to, then click Reopen in Container when you get the popup above.
 You will need to Clone in Volume first before you can do this
         {: .prompt-tip }
    - You will get a security pop up.
 As long as you're not using Vlad's template you should be ok
      - ![Trust Dev Container Authors](/assets/img/github/pages/jekyll/trust-dev-container-authors.png)
-   - You should see the page refresh.
+   - You should see VSCode refresh.
 In the top left the you should see an empty explorer and in the bottom right it will tell you it is connecting to the dev container
      - ![Explorer](/assets/img/github/pages/jekyll/explorer.png)
      - ![Connecting to Dev Container](/assets/img/github/pages/jekyll/connecting-to-dev-container.png)
-   - After a little bit you should see all the files from your repo show up in the explorer and the Terminal will open to show you the Docker build status.
+   - If you click on `Connecting to Dev Container` you can see the current Docker build process.
+After a little bit you should see all the files from your repo show up in the explorer and the Terminal will open to show you the Docker build status.
 Wait for it to get through all the steps and it will say `Done.
 Press any key to close the terminal.`  You can press a key to close if you want, we will reopen the terminal later
      - ![Terminal Install Output](/assets/img/github/pages/jekyll/terminal-install-output.png)
    - At this point everything you need to start making changes to your site is ready.
 [The docs for config](https://chirpy.cotes.page/posts/getting-started/#configuration) leave a bit to be desired, but fortunately the `_config.yml` is straight forward.
 Here are the main points to hit:
      - `timezone: Your/Time_Zone`